-Based on systems theory, this course emphasizes: 1) a systems model of learning-teaching; 2) developing and managing a positive classroom climate through an understanding and application of group processes; 3) developing instructional objectives, units, evaluation instruments and curricula; and 4) classroom management.
+Based on systems theory, this course emphasizes: 1) a systems model of learning-teaching; 2) developing and managing a positive classroom climate through an understanding and application of group processes; 3) developing of Teacher Work Sample (TWS) which includes: instructional objectives, units, evaluation instruments and curricula; and 4) classroom management.
 Prerequisite: Learning and Evaluation (ED 3122) and Admission to the Teacher Education Program.
 (This course is a prerequisite for the Professional Semester)